Rule 2: The Practice

 Rule 2-20.
 Notices or Copies by Clerk, Sufficiency of

-shall be sent to appeal counsel of record for each party, and to any party not represented by counsel, to the United States mailing address, email address or facsimile number shown by the record or to the United States mailing address, email address or facsimile number furnished to the clerk.
+All notices or documents required by the Rules of Court to be transmitted by the clerk shall be sent to counsel of record for each party, and to any party not represented by counsel, to the mailing address, email address, or facsimile number on record with the clerk.